 - Ninja Helpline is available for questions.

 - The exterior of the unit gets very hot when in use.
 Be careful not to bump into it.

 - There is no buzzer, beeper, chime, or any other auditory sound when the timer runs out.
 In the bake mode, the heat will turn off after about 60 seconds.
 In slow-cook mode, it will automatically switch to a warm setting.

 - As with crockpot recipes, in order to get any color on the food, it must be browned first.

 - Placing the roasting rack into the hot base, and removing it, is awkward due to the handle design on the rack.
 You will need silicone oven mitts to avoid getting burned.

-- Although the manual says no pre-heating is required, I found the stovetop High setting took a very long time to get hot.
-I resorted to using the oven setting at 425 F. for browning.
+- Although the manual says no pre-heating is required, the stovetop High setting took a very long time to get hot.
+You may have to resort to using the oven setting at 425 F. for browning.
 Even so, it will not get as hot as a skillet, so browning will take longer than the traditional skillet method.

 - Foods will get quite browned and crunchy when cooked directly in the base pan without the roasting rack.
 This is due to the roasting pan resting directly on the heating unit.
-This can be detrimental to some roasts, so I suggest using the roasting rack inside the pan for meats.
-However, it is a positive feature for those who like browned, crunchy-edged vegetables or macaroni and cheese.
+This can be detrimental to some roasts, so it may be best to use the roasting rack inside the pan for meats.
+However, it is a positive feature for those who like brown, crunchy-edged vegetables or macaroni and cheese.

 - When slow-cooking and steam-roasting, you may need to add water because the vent-hole allows moisture to escape.
 This can be a nagging babysitting ordeal with some recipes.